A Better Country

 Hebrews 11:13 These all died in faith, not having received the promises, but having seen them afar off, and were persuaded of them, and embraced them, and confessed that they were strangers and pilgrims on the earth.
 14 For they that say such things declare plainly that they seek a country.
 15 And truly, if they had been mindful of that country from whence they came out, they might have had opportunity to have returned.
 16 But now they desire a better country, that is, an heavenly: wherefore God is not ashamed to be called their God: for he hath prepared for them a city.

-Next notice that God is not ashamed to be called their God because they do desire a better country - a heavenly one!
-If I may be so bold, what do you suppose God thinks of His children who are looking for a better country here on this earth?
+Next notice that God is not ashamed to be called their God because they do desire a better country - an heavenly one!
+If I may be so bold, what do you suppose God thinks of His children who are looking to create a better country here on this earth more vigorously than they are looking for that heavenly one?

 Christian friend, is God ashamed of you?
 He will not disown you, but if your patriotic or nationalistic zeal overshadows your zeal for heaven, He is not pleased, at the very least.
 If you are looking to "restore" or "rescue" some nation on this earth for God you are not doing His will.
 He wants you to consider yourself a stranger and pilgrim on this earth.